yash-sharma1/docs-site/docs/faq.md

 ## Will Binance Chain introduce more features and transaction types in the future?

-Yes, Binance Chain team and community would pay attentions to the technology advance and requirement trends to make value-transfer and value-exchange easier and easier.
+Yes, Binance Chain team and community would cherish the technology advance and requirement trends and strive to make circulation of assets and value easier and easier.

 ## What is the native coin on Binance Chain?